Chapter 1 Resurrections

 “What about Hell?” asked Johan nervously.

-“Well, we don’t have any lakes of fire, if that is what you are worried about,” said Jesus.
+“Well, we don’t have any lakes of fire, if that is what you are worried about.”

-“Which brings us to you, Johan,” added Ruach.
+“Which brings us to you, Johan,” said Ruach.

 “Me?” whispered Johan.
-He bowed his head.
+He bowed his head, suddenly feeling emotional.
 “I know what I am.
-I am a soldier of war.”
+I am a soldier – a man of war.”

 Ruach nodded, “The circumstances you found yourself in were ugly, but your heart is beautiful.
 I saw you giving the last of your water to captive soldiers.
 I saw you hold your dying captain until he was gone, even though he belittled you every day.”